koustubh25/southbank-software-familytree/Readme.md

 `Person` class is a subclass of `TreeNode` class which is a specific node for representing the family tree.
 `FamilyTree` class is responsible for inititalizing the familytree and also exposing several apis

-There are 15 JUnit test cases which essentially tests the minimum relations that need to be handled.
+There are 15 JUnit test cases which essentially test the minimum relations that need to be handled.
+These are run during `mvn clean install`

 ### i.
 Part I - Create a simple REST API